GRANTS ADMINISTERED BY THE USEA FOUNDATION

 The Amy Tryon Young Rider's Grant was established in 2015 with contributions from the friends and family of the Olympic Event Rider, Amy Tryon.
 This fund was created to provide direct financial assistance to aspiring event riders who participate in the USEA Young Riders' Program and who have aspirations of achieving the highest international level of the sport of Eventing.
 The goal of the grant is to provide riders with limited financial resources the support they require to prepare for, and compete in, international three-day events.
 The USEA Young Riders' Program member must display a work ethic that exemplifies the traits necessary to achieve the highest level of international competition that was personified by the character of Amy Tryon.
 The grant may be used for coaching, specialized training, entry fees, living costs for horse and rider, and for travel.
 The funds for this grant have been made available by contributions made to the USEA Foundation.

-The grant is available to riders through the year of their 25th birthday.
+The grant is available to riders from the year of their 14th birthday through the year of their 21st birthday.
 Riders who have represented the United States on a senior international team are ineligible.
+Eligibility guidelines here.

 WORTH THE TRUST ADULT AMATEUR RIDER GRANTS